cjdbarlow/bedside-notebook/exams.md

 	* Poor integration of investigations to history and examination

+###Medical Viva
+Assessment:
+* Demographics
+* Severity and Stability
+* Symptoms and Signs
+* Impact on function
+* Risk factors
+* Treatment and treatment adherence

+Present:
+* Demographic details
+Age, sex.
+* Stability and severity of disease
+Use a scoring system or give a general impression.
+* History and examination findings supporting severity grading
+Relevant positive and negatives.
+* Complications and common comorbidities
+* Risk factors
+* Treatments

 ###Anaesthetic Viva
 Process:
 * A 'realistic' patient scenario which evolves overtime